Recover Files From a Formatted Hard Drive

 Option A: Disk Drill Data Recovery

-Disk Drill is an emerging player and is steadily gaining significant traction in the data recovery market.
-Several users have praised its friendly interface and reliability.
-It can successfully recover data upon file system reformatting or loss from most file systems (FAT32, exFAT, NTFS, EXT4).
+Many users and reviewers have praised its recovery algorithms, friendly interface, and reliability.
+It can successfully recover data from formatted drives or file system loss across various file systems (FAT32, exFAT, NTFS, EXT4, and more).
 It boasts a large database of supported file types (signatures) and is constantly being updated.
 To us, this means that the creators are always making sure that their performance does not dip, and that they take reviews and feedback seriously.
-We have extensively tested it in several other cases too.
+We have personally extensively tested it in several other cases too.

-Disk Drill runs on a freemium model, letting you restore up to 500 MB of data for free.
+Disk Drill runs on a freemium model, that lets you restore up to 500 MB of data for free.
 It also has an integrated backup tool that will allow you to create an image of your drive and scan it instead of the device itself.
-It is very useful for situations when a failing drive is involved since every operation (even read-only ones) on such drives can lead to permanent data loss.
+It is very useful for situations when a failing drive is involved.
+For instance, if you formatted a drive because the system prompted you, it could be a sign of a bigger issue with the drive.
+Creating an image first helps protect your data, since every operation (even read-only ones) on such drives can lead to permanent data loss.
+Refer to the link we shared above for details.

 Installation

-Caution! – Ensure that you install Disk Drill on a separate drive.
+Caution! – Make sure that you install Disk Drill on a separate drive.
 If you download it on the formatted hard drive (or partition), it can lead to overwriting and permanent data loss.

 Performance